dominggo1999/rakamin-qa-test/README.md

 ## Tech Stack

 This project was created following the Cypress get started guide.
 But instead of just using pure JavaScript, this project uses TypeScript.
+This project use the [POM pattern](https://www.selenium.dev/documentation/test_practices/encouraged/page_object_models/) to construct the test steps.
 The project also uses the following plugins/packages:

 - [@cypress/webpack-preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor) for customizing the webpack config
 - [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro/)
 - [cypress-cucumber-preprocessor](https://github.com/badeball/cypress-cucumber-preprocessor) for writing the test features in Gherkin Syntax
 - [esbuild-loader](https://github.com/esbuild-kit/esbuild-loader) to make webpack faster